RandyKdev/dart_apprentice/README.md

-# dart_apprentice
+# Dart Apprentice

-A collection of all projects and exercises found in the book, Dart Apprentice by Jonathan Sande and Matt Galloway
+A collection of all projects and exercises found in the book, [Dart Apprentice](https://www.raywenderlich.com) by Jonathan Sande and Matt Galloway